Hans-Peter Wild: Social and culture

 Wild is president of the “Leonie Wild Charitable Foundation”, which he initiated together with his mother in 1997.
 The foundation helps citizens in need and is involved in social and cultural projects, particularly in the Eppelheim and in the Rhine-Neckar region.
 In 2016, Hans-Peter Wild donated US$16.5 million to the Marine Corps Scholarship Foundation in recognition of the contribution of the US military during World War II and in appreciation of the liberation of Germany from the Nazis.

 Music

 Hans-Peter Wild is a patron of the Astona Summer Music Academy, which offers talented young musicians from various countries the opportunity every year to make music under the guidance of renowned teaching staff, and perfect their instrumental skills.
 He also supports the Salzburg Festival and is a member of the board of trustees of the Heidelberger Frühling foundation, which holds an annual international music festival and also offers a mentoring scheme for talented young musicians.
 In 2023, it was announced that he would be donating €12 million for a new festival center on Herbert-von-Karajan-Platz.
 This is the largest donation ever made by a private patron in the history of the Salzburg Festival.

-On November 06, 2025, the topping-out ceremony for the new festival center was celebrated, marking a significant milestone of the project..